What is CGI?

 NOTE: Error log entries are limited to approximately 500 characters.
 This limit is rarely hit, but if you find that one of your longer errors appears to be truncated, this may be the reason.

-When your CGI application records an error in your log, there are a few pieces of information that are recorded along with it.
+When your CGI application records an error in your log, a few pieces of information are recorded along with it.
 Following is an example that has been broken down into further detail:

 The first part of the log entry is the date and time that the error occurred (always shown in Eastern Time):

 - 20120622T165202 = June 22, 2012 at 4:52:02 PM